• Scripting and Programming for OpenFOAM

 A short and detailed presentation on C++ programming methods and its implementation in OpenFOAM can be found here.

-C++ is a strongly type language: checks for types of all data and functions and gives compiler errors if they do not fit.
-C++ is a statically typed [that error checking is done only during compilation], compiled [a separate application called compiler is needed and executable needs to be created], case-sensitive, free-form [unlike FORTRAN or Python where indentation specifies a block of code it does not recognize end of the line as a terminator .
-Thus, it does not matter where a statement in a line is put] programming language that supports procedural, object-oriented programming.
+C++ is a strongly typed language: checks for types of all data and functions and gives compiler errors if they do not fit.
+C++ is a statically typed [that error checking is done only during compilation], compiled [a separate application called compiler is needed and executable needs to be created], case-sensitive, free-form [unlike FORTRAN or Python where indentation specifies a block of code it does not recognize end of the line as a terminator.
+Thus, it does not matter where a statement in a line is put, programming language that supports procedural, object-oriented programming.
 An interpreted language such as Python may also be object-oriented but error checking is done during run-time and no compilation is required.
 C++ has backward compatibility to C, that is the programs written in C can be compiled in C++ environment without any modification.
 The Java Virtual Machine and Python interpretor are written in C++

 Ubuntu on WSL (Windows Sub-system for Linux) uses g++ to compile C++ codes.
 Use command `whereis g++` to check if g++ is installed or not.
 If not, use command `sudo apt-get install g++` to install the compiler. g++ hello.cpp: to complie the code, use command ./a.out to run the compiled code (a.out is the default name of executable). g++ hello.cpp -o hello: to name the executable 'hello'.
 Use ./hello to run the executable created.